-What is Atrial Fibrillation (AF)?
+What is atrial fibrillation (AF)?

 Atrial fibrillation (AF) is the most common heart rhythm disturbance encountered by doctors.
-It affects approximately 1.4 million people in the UK alone.
+It affects approximately 60 million people in the US alone.
 It can affect adults of any age, but is more common as people get older.
-In the over-75 age group it affects about 10% of people.
-AF accounts directly for around 100,000 hospital admissions and is associated with a further 575,000 hospital admissions per year.
-AF consumes 1% of the NHS total budget.
-Left untreated or poorly monitored, AF can lead to serious complications such as heart failure and stroke.
+AF can lead to serious complications such as heart failure and stroke.

 AF occurs when chaotic electrical activity develops in the atria, and completely takes over from the sinus node.
-As a result the atria no longer beat in an organised way, and pump less efficiently.
-The AV node will stop some of these very rapid impulses from travelling to the ventricles, but the ventricles will still beat irregularly and possibly rapidly.
+As a result the atria no longer beat in an organized way, and pump less efficiently.
+The AV node will stop some of these very rapid impulses from traveling to the ventricles, but the ventricles will still beat irregularly and possibly rapidly.

 This may contribute to symptoms of palpitations, shortness of breath, chest discomfort, light-headedness, fainting or fatigue.
-The goal of treatment in AF is to restore the heart's normal rhythm and if this is not possible, then to slow the irregular heart rate, to alleviate symptoms and to prevent complications of AF-related stroke and heart failure
+The goal of treatment in AF is to restore the heart's normal rhythm and if this is not possible, then to slow the irregular heart rate, to alleviate symptoms and to prevent complications of AF-related stroke and heart failure.